-The base case findings from our analysis suggest that the use of elagolix in endometriosis provides clinical benefit in terms of gains in health-related quality of life.
+The base case findings from our analysis suggest that the use of elagolix to treat moderate-to-severe endometriosis-related pain provides clinical benefit in terms of gains in health-related quality of life relative to no active treatment.
 This translated into cost-effectiveness estimates that were under the upper bound of the commonly-cited cost-effectiveness threshold of \$150,000 per QALY gained in the selected endometriosis cohort under the assumptions used in this analysis.
-We note, however, that the only comparison available because of data limitations was to no active medical management (i.e., placebo), which is an unrealistic clinical strategy in women with moderate-to-severe endometriosis-associated pain.
+We note, however, that the only comparison available because of data limitations was to no active medical management beyond analgesic agents (i.e., placebo with non-specific rescue analgesics), which is an unrealistic clinical strategy in women with moderate-to-severe endometriosis-associated pain.
+However, the model did include downstream surgeries and add-back therapy within subsequent states for non-responders.

-For patients with dysmenorrhea, costs per QALY gained versus placebo were approximately \$68,500 and \$58,000 for short-run and long-run time-horizons, respectively.
-For patients with nonmenstrual pelvic pain, costs per QALY gained versus placebo were approximately \$146,800 and \$88,500 for the short-run and the long-run results, respectively.
-The results were robust through one-way and probabilistic sensitivity analyses given the parameter uncertainties.
-Although sensitive to endometriosis-related pain EQ-5D score, probability of pain recurrence for both treatment arms, and initial response to treatment, cost-effectiveness estimates remained less than \$150,000 per QALY gained for both types of pain (dysmenorrhea and nonmenstrual pelvic pain).
+Costs per QALY gained versus no active treatment were approximately \$121,000 and \$77,000 for short-run and long-run time-horizons respectively.
+The results were robust through one-way and probabilistic analyses given the parameter uncertainties.
+Although somewhat sensitive to definition of treatment response (e.g., weighted average response, response to both dysmenorrhea and nonmenstrual pelvic pain), the perspective of the analysis, and other model inputs, cost-effectiveness estimates remained less than \$150,000 per QALY gained threshold.